Level 3: Advanced Cohort Training

 • focuses on a problem that occurs frequently enough for meaningful data to be collected over a 10 month period

-• does not rely on significant investment of new resources (equipment, staff, etc.)
+• does not rely on a significant investment of new resources (equipment, staff, etc.)

 Requirements